plu/JPSimulatorHacks/README.md

 This will disable all the auto correction helpers and set the keyboard to the default English one.

+*Note*: Unfortunately this only works on iOS Simulator < 8.x.
+Even if you manually disable the autocorrection feature in the Settings.app in your simulator, it still does apply the autocorrection to the entered text.
+I consider this a bug in the simulator, so there's not much we can do about it.

 ### Photos

 ```objc